ML-KULeuven/TSelect/README.md

 ```

 ### Fusion and filtering only
-If you only want to use the fusion and/or filtering components of this package.
+If you only want to use the fusion and/or filtering components of this package, you can use the `FusionFilter` class directly.
 ```python

 from tsfilter.filters.tsfilter import TSFilter